ablancoj/privacy-course/_build/html/_sources/intro-gdpr.md

 2. Such data must be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
 Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.
 3. Compliance with these rules shall be subject to control by an independent authority.
 :::

-## Personal data
+## What Counts as Personal Data?

-Personal data are any data that refer to an identifiable individual.
-We can distinguish three main categories.
-Direct identifiers uniquely identify a person—examples include name, national identification number, social security number, or phone number.
-Indirect identifiers do not identify someone by themselves but can do so when combined with other pieces of information: age, gender, postal code, or IP address.
-Sensitive information comprises attributes that should not be publicly linked to an individual, such as medical diagnoses, religious beliefs, or sexual orientation.
-Protecting privacy involves preventing both direct and indirect identifiers from being combined in ways that re-identify people.
-Even when direct identifiers are removed, datasets may still enable re-identification.
-Combining indirect clues often suffices to identify individuals.
+The GDPR defines personal data as any information relating to an identified or identifiable natural person.
+In practice, such data can take many forms.
+It is useful to distinguish three broad categories: direct identifiers, indirect identifiers and sensitive data.

 ::::{grid} 1 1 2 3